mad-hin/English-notes/writing.md

     - `I sincerely hope that all of you read through this email seriously to` XXX
     - `I would like to emphasize the importance of` XXX
     - `To begin with, it was unacceptable and intolerable for you to ...`
-    - `Therefore, in the foreseeable future, please act more responsibly and follow` XXX <!--resonsibly or responsibly ? -->
+    - `Therefore, in the foreseeable future, please act more responsibly and follow` XXX
     - `I would like to highlight once again the` XXX.
     - `It is extremely disrespectful for your staff to...`
     - `I sincerely hope that after reading this email, you would learn how to reflect on...`